GenAI API Pricing — Engineering Guide

 The API returns a 429 (Too Many Requests) HTTP status code with a Retry-After header indicating when to retry.
 Your application should implement exponential backoff with jitter to handle rate limit responses gracefully.
 Persistent rate limit issues indicate that your usage exceeds your current tier and that you should either optimise token consumption, implement request queuing, or contact Anthropic to negotiate higher limits.

-Contact Anthropic’s enterprise sales team at [email protected] or through the Claude Console.
+Contact Anthropic's enterprise sales team.
 Volume discounts are negotiated on a case-by-case basis and typically require a committed monthly spend of $10,000 or more.
 Larger commitments ($50,000+/month) over longer terms (12+ months) yield deeper discounts.
-Come to the negotiation with at least three months of usage data showing stable consumption patterns — this demonstrates commitment credibility and simplifies Anthropic’s capacity planning, both of which support deeper discounts.
+Come to the negotiation with at least three months of usage data showing stable consumption patterns.

 Yes.
 Claude is available through Amazon Bedrock and Google Cloud Vertex AI.
 Pricing through these channels is generally aligned with Anthropic's direct API rates, but cloud marketplace consumption may be eligible for existing committed cloud spend (Enterprise Discount Programs, Savings Plans, or CUDs).
 For organisations with significant unspent cloud commitments, marketplace access can deliver better effective pricing than direct Anthropic procurement.